-Instead of focusing on how the trap holds you, focus on the myriads of opportunities available to pursue that could give you purpose.
+Instead of focusing on how the trap holds you, focus on the myriad opportunities available to pursue that could give you purpose.

-Focusing on a pursuit will put you in more of an abundance mindset as well.
+Focusing on a pursuit will put you in more of an abundance mindset.

-That feeling of being trapped in your job also has you also trapped in a scarcity mindset.
-A pursuit will open up possibilities.
-Realizing abundance makes you happier.
+That feeling of being trapped in your job also has you trapped in a scarcity mindset.
+A pursuit will open up possibilities, and realizing abundance makes you happier.

 Realize the Worst Will Probably Never Happen

-Your family is probably not going to end up homeless and starving if you lose your job.
-You might lose your house and cars.
-You might have to downsize significantly or move in with your gloating brother-in-law.
+Your family will probably not end up homeless and starving if you lose your job.
+You might lose your house and cars, and you might have to downsize significantly or move in with your gloating brother-in-law.
 You might have to swallow a little pride and be a lot uncomfortable.

 You won’t starve, though, and I’d be willing to bet that gloating brother-in-law would secretly be jealous of your freedom.
 You won’t be forced to roam the streets with a scarlet letter B on your chest.

 A limited study suggests that chronically homeless people are so because of detachment from social networks—more on that on Quora.
 So you might want to start spending some quality time with some loved ones, and that quality time with friends and loved ones will itself contribute to the happiness that currently seems so out of reach.